rachnapaul/rachnapaul/README.md

 - 👋 Hi, I’m Rachna Paul
-- 👀 I’m interested in Python
+- 👀 I’m interested in Data analysis
 - 🌱 I’m currently learning to code in Python
 - 📫 How to reach me  rachnapaul@gmail.com
 <!---